What is modern medical acupuncture (Western medical

 Who is your course recognised by?

 There is no formal recognition of acupuncture training in Britain.
 This course is recognised by the British Medical Acupuncture Society (BMAS) as covering the required curriculum for the Certificate of Basic Competence (COBC—see below).
-It is recognised by the Society of Chiropodists and Podiatrists as a suitable course for their members.

 Who is eligible to join this course?

-The course is open to most types of health professionals who are statutorily recognised, such as doctors, nurses, podiatrists, osteopaths, chiropractors, and physiotherapists.
+The course is open to most types of health professionals who are statutorily regulated, such as doctors, nurses, podiatrists, osteopaths, chiropractors, and physiotherapists.
 The course is also suitable for health practitioners whose regulatory body is overseen by the Professional Standards Authority (PSA), provided their professional body accepts that acupuncture falls within the scope of practice of their profession.
 At present this would include members of the British Association of Sports and Rehabilitation Therapists and members of the British Acupuncture Council.

 How does your course differ from other courses